cep21/syntasticarc/README.markdown

-Wrapper to add arc lint support to vim.
+Wrapper to add arc lint support to vim and emacs

 INSTALL
 =======